 I fully acknowledge that a garden that follows our principles is really just a return to a closed-loop way of making gardens and tending to the land, which is how many indigenous communities successfully existed and thrived for millennia.
 Additionally, there are many farms that follow permaculture systems logic, which in a way, Radical Gardens of Love and Interconnectedness strongly orients towards, but through the lens of garden-making.

-Q: Natives are boring: I prefer drought-tolerant plants which are not native.
-What now?
+Q: Natives are boring: I prefer prettier drought-tolerant plants that are not native…

 It’s a good start!
 Using low-water, non-native plants that aren’t invasive is totally a step in the right direction, so I applaud that.
 But if plants with those types of characteristics appeal to you, I feel like you’ve half-drunk the Kool-Aid already, so finish the glass, my friend, and plant some native plants as well; your garden will explode with beautiful wildlife that will find the plants in your garden useful, as food and habitat.